Skip to content

 Let’s explore some areas of application that emerge with such a resource:

 With all your ships systems centralised in one place, you will start to see the vessel’s service-needs, down to the component level.
 Operational profile, ship-specific systems, and regional conditions all play a role on when a component or system require service.
-Even within the same class and design of vessel, there are differences depending on the strain its under.
-Knowing this intimately, you can better plan downtime and service cycles and maximising your uptime without added risk.

 This information in a cloud solution can also relive the need for coordination between the ship’s operator, its manufacturer or service provider, and the vessels crew.
 To cut cost on maintenance, good communication and follow-up is key.
 Much of this can now be automated.